 COVID – Potential Effects on Routes

-July 1 – Deadline for notifying September 2020 Global U Students of the plan for September, including any impact on fundraising and deadlines.
+2020 Global U Students have been notified of the plan for September, including any impact on fundraising and deadlines.

-We are still planning to launch in September, but are currently developing contingency plans if we are not able to travel overseas at that point.
+We will launch in September and have developed contingency plans if we are not able to travel overseas at that point.

 Location decision process